nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 The guide addresses two distinct roles, whose responsibilities and available controls differ:

-* the **X-Road operator**, the governing authority responsible for the Central Server and, where deployed, the Configuration Proxy — that is, for the security policy of the whole X-Road instance;
+* the **X-Road operator**, the governing authority responsible for the operation of the Central Server and, where deployed, the Configuration Proxy;
-* the **Security Server administrator**, responsible for a single member's Security Server.
+* the **Security Server administrator**, responsible for the maintenance and operation of the Security Server.

 Some controls belong to both roles, some to only one, and the controls available to the operator differ between the two components they administer.
 Each section states the components it applies to.